dcdpr/did-btc1/chapters/Terminology.md

   This data structure enables proofs of both inclusion and non-inclusion of data at a given index.
 The instantiation in this specification has 2^256 leaves that are indexed by the SHA256 hash of a **did:btc1** identifier.
-The data attested to at the leaves of the tree is the ::BTC1 Beacon Announcement:: for the **did:btc1** identifier that indexed to the leaf.
+The data attested to at the leaves of the tree is the ::BTC1 Update Announcement:: for the **did:btc1** identifier that indexed to the leaf.

 SMT